-The influence of global, non-local hydrological and atmospheric gravity effects on the Larzac site was estimated using the EOST loading service (Boy and Hinderer (2006); Boy and Lyard (2008); Boy et al. (2009)) applying the model GLDAS/Noah (v2.1) (Rodell et al. (2004)).
+The influence of global, non-local hydrological, and atmospheric gravity effects on the Larzac site was estimated using the EOST loading service (http://loading.u-strasbg.fr, last access: 4 June 2020; Boy and Hinderer, 2006; Boy and Lyard, 2008; Boy et al., 2009) applying the model GLDAS/Noah (v2.1; Rodell et al., 2004).
 Gravity residuals obtained from AQG#B01 and iGrav#002 were related to local cumulative precipitation obtained from on-site rain gauges to assess the detectability of small hydrogeological mass changes.
-A 1D hydrological model using rainfall as input describes the gravity changes due to hydrological mass changes adequately (Fores et al. (2016a)), hence to display the gravity changes caused by rainfall an infinite homogeneous Bouguer anomaly was assumed.
-The Bouguer plate was calculated according to:
+A 1D hydrological model using rainfall as input describes the gravity changes due to hydrological mass changes adequately (Fores et al., 2016a); hence to display the gravity changes caused by rainfall an infinite homogeneous Bouguer anomaly was assumed.
+The Bouguer plate was calculated according to tive rainfall.
+The Bouguer plate equivalent was corrected for the estimated averaged daily deep percolation discharge of 1 mm d-1 (Fores et al., 2018).
+The investigated precipitation event took place during the winter months; evapotranspiration was thus not considered.
+The FG5#228 measurements provide absolute reference points to assess any drift with time in the AQG#B01 time series.
+The period between the 28 November 2019 and 25 January 2020 was used for drift assessment, as numerous tests (tilt, temperature) were conducted afterwards.
+Daily averaged residuals are compared in order to assess the accuracy of the AQG#B01.

-$$\delta g_B = 2\pi \rho G H. \tag{1}$$
+$$\delta g{\rm B} = 2\pi \rho G H. \tag{1}$$